bettercodepaul/data2day_2023_polars/README.md

 (deutsche Version: [🇩🇪](#deutsche-Version))
 # data2day 2023 - Hands-on workshop Polars: The Turbo Boost for Dataframes

-Material (notebooks and data) for the hands-on workshop "Polars: The Turbo Boost for Dataframes" at data2day 2023.
+Material (notebooks and data) for the hands-on workshop "Polars: The Turbo Boost for Dataframes" at data2day 2023 by [BettercallPaul](https://www.bcxp.de).

 The data on which the workshop is based are daily charts from Spotify from 2017-2021 for different countries.